pgilad/www.giladpeleg.com/content/blog/code-retreat-game-of-life-notes/index.md

 Micro-commits are a big leap forward in the developer's skills.
 Too many developers I see spending hours, or even days without a single commit.
 Just hacking and slashing, they try to make everything work.
-Their pull-request, amounting to numerous changed lines, would also be very hard to review later, gathering several hours or days (or weeks) of work.
+Their pull-request, amounting to numerous changed lines, would also be hard to review later, gathering several hours or days (or weeks) of work.
 That's how people end up receiving comments, such as the famous "[LGTM](https://medium.freecodecamp.org/what-do-cryptic-github-comments-mean-9c1912bcc0a4)".